A deep dive into how we plan on handling “play to earn” without hindering the player’s experience

 - Foil cards give you a chance of dropping a level 1 copy of themselves

-- Cards level up by combining copies of themselves and paying a fee in NIT
+- Cards level up by combining copies of themselves and paying a small fee in NIT

 - Finally, the play to earn rewards in the ranked game modes will also depend on your ranking.